ujjwalm29/DocuMentor-AI/README.md

     - Remove document?
       - Each doc indexed needs to have an ID.
 Each chunk needs a doc ID.
 Enter doc ID to delete - ✅
   - Create Streamlit UI
-  - Storage should be a singleton dependency
+  - Storage should be a singleton dependency - ✅
   - Deployment stuff
-    - Docker
+    - Docker  ✅
     - docker compose
   - What if multiple users use it?
     - Added user_id to the schema - ✅
   - Tests :(
+  - Error Handling
 - PI removal
 - Evaluation using Tru Lens
 - Multi-Query(Query Expansion)